-As Orange County’s only verified Level I trauma center, UC Irvine Medical Center is uniquely equipped to provide patients who are critically ill or have suffered traumatic injury with a full spectrum of care 24 hours a day, seven days a week.
+As Orange County’s only verified Level I adult and Level II pediatric trauma center, UC Irvine Medical Center is uniquely equipped to provide patients of all ages the complete spectrum of care for critical and traumatic injuries 24 hours a day, seven days a week.

-As Orange County’s only university medical center, we also have vast resources that can be tapped any time, day or night, including a blood bank and specialists in emergency medicine, neurosurgery, vascular surgery, cardiothoracic surgery, head and neck surgery, orthopaedic surgery, reconstructive plastic surgery, anesthesiology, radiology and pharmacology.
+As Orange County’s only university medical center, we also have vast medical resources that can be tapped any time, day or night, including a blood bank and leading experts in emergency medicine, neurosurgery, stroke care, vascular surgery, cardiothoracic surgery, head and neck surgery, orthopaedic surgery, reconstructive plastic surgery, anesthesiology, radiology and pharmacology.

-- Our Level I trauma center is verified by the American College of Surgeons as meeting the highest standards for trauma care.
+- Our Level I adult trauma center designation has been certified repeatedly, most recently in 2016, by the American College of Surgeons for meeting the highest standards of trauma care.

-- We are the only trauma center in Orange County where all surgeons are board-certified surgical intensivists, with general surgical training as well as specialized training in surgical critical care.
+- We are the only trauma center in Orange County where all surgeons are board-certified surgical intensivists, who have general surgical training as well as specialized training in surgical critical care.

 - All our inpatient operating rooms in UC Irvine Douglas Hospital are equipped with the most advanced imaging and surgical technology.

 - The hospital also is equipped with state-of-the-science intensive care units (ICUs) for adult and pediatric surgery patients, as well as for patients with burns and neurological conditions.

 - We also have Orange County’s only active trauma and critical care research program, putting us at the forefront of trauma study.
 Our patients benefit because the newest information, technologies and potentially life-saving techniques are applied to their care.

 At UC Irvine Health, we are dedicated to giving our patients the best possible care, from admission through treatment and after discharge.
 We provide full rehabilitation services and continuing outpatient care until you are fully recovered.